thomassuedbroecker/absolute-beginner-node-red-flow/documentation/steps/1-create-data.md

 ![](../images/insert-data-00-b.png)

 > **Background**:
 > In our situation we will use Node-RED on IBM Cloud with and Cloudant service instance, which contains a database to save the flows and more for our Node-RED instance.
-We use Cloud Foundry as our runtime for the Node-RED instance and with the existing Cloudant service binding, we easly can reuse our existing Cloudant service to create a `absolute beginner database` with a `cloudant out` node.
+We use Cloud Foundry as our runtime for the Node-RED instance and with the existing Cloudant service binding, we easily can reuse our existing Cloudant service to create an `absolute beginner database` with a `cloudant out` node.

 The image below shows the dependencies of `application`, `binding` and `database service`.